Sexual Health

 Summary

 Trichomoniasis ("Trich") is the most common curable sexually transmitted infection (STI) worldwide, caused by the flagellated protozoan parasite Trichomonas vaginalis.
-It affects approximately 156 million new cases per year globally (WHO).
-The infection primarily involves the urogenital tract (Vagina, urethra, paraurethral glands) and is transmitted through unprotected sexual intercourse.
+Global burden is estimated at approximately 156 million new cases annually, with a prevalence of 5.3% in women aged 15-49 years globally.
+[1] The infection primarily involves the urogenital tract (vagina, urethra, paraurethral glands) and is transmitted through unprotected sexual intercourse.
 Women are more commonly symptomatic (50-70%) presenting with frothy, yellow-green, malodorous vaginal discharge, vulval irritation, and dysuria.
-Men are often asymptomatic carriers.
-The pathognomonic sign is "strawberry cervix" (colpitis macularis) – punctate red hemorrhages on the cervix.
-Diagnosis is by NAAT (Gold standard) or wet mount microscopy showing motile flagellated protozoa.
-Treatment is with metronidazole (400mg BD for 5-7 days or 2g stat).
-Partner notification and simultaneous treatment are essential.
-Complications include increased HIV acquisition/transmission risk and adverse pregnancy outcomes (Preterm birth, Low birth weight).
-Trichomoniasis frequently co-exists with other STIs (Chlamydia, Gonorrhoea) – always screen for co-infections.
-[1,2,3]
+Men are often asymptomatic carriers (70-90% asymptomatic), serving as reservoirs for transmission.
+[2] The pathognomonic sign is "strawberry cervix" (colpitis macularis) – punctate red hemorrhages on the cervix visible in 2% with naked eye examination but up to 50% with colposcopy.
+[3] Diagnosis is by NAAT (nucleic acid amplification testing - gold standard with sensitivity > 95%) or wet mount microscopy showing motile flagellated protozoa (sensitivity only 50-60%).
+[4] Treatment is with metronidazole 400mg BD for 5-7 days (cure rate > 95%) or 2g stat dose (cure rate 85-90%).
+[5] Partner notification and simultaneous treatment are essential to prevent reinfection, which occurs in 17% of women within 3 months.
+[6] Complications include increased HIV acquisition risk (relative risk 1.5-2.7) [7], increased HIV transmission in co-infected individuals [8], and adverse pregnancy outcomes including preterm delivery (adjusted OR 1.4) and low birth weight.
+[9] Trichomoniasis frequently co-exists with other STIs (10-20% with Chlamydia, 10-15% with Gonorrhoea, 30-50% with bacterial vaginosis) – full STI screening is mandatory.
+[10,11]

 Key Facts